 Where requests for digitisations are received the Digitisation Service team aims to fulfil or query these requests within 5 working days.

 However, as this is a new service levels of demand are unknown and may encounter peaks before the start of term.
-Where fulfilment of requests is likely to fall outside of the usual five working day pledge the team will contact the requestor.
+Where fulfilment of requests is likely to fall outside the usual five working day pledge the team will contact the requestor.

 For items that are on loan or not located in the Main Library, there may be delays in completing these requests.